e-c-k-e-r/vall-e/docs/data.md

 	* picking an input prompt from the same speaker as the sample, if the above is not requested
 	* preparing the input sequence for the given task (such as non-TTS tasks)

-The initial list of paths is cached through `diskcache`, if `cfg.dataset.cache == True`.
+If `cfg.dataset.cache == True`, the initial list of paths and duration metadata (used for sorting/bucketing) is cached ~~through `diskcache`~~ under `{YAML_PATH}/.cache/{DATASET_HASH}/`.
+To allow for seamless modifications to the loaded dataset, the `DATASET_HASH` relies on:
+* duration range
+* folders/groups in the dataset
+* if using HDF5 (due to the key format differing)

 Be sure to delete the resultant `.cache` folder, as well as the `sampler.*` state dicts alongside checkpoints, if you plan to modify the dataloader settings between training sessions.

 ## Tasks